a-folino/afl-stats/README.md

 # AFL Stats

 Web app I made that displays data from the 2022 AFL season.
-Built for functionality, only basic styles have been applied.
+Built for functionality, only very basic styles have been applied.

 Displays teams, games of each team, games by round and league standings.